jbornschein/draw/README.md

 Testing
 -------
 Run

+    nosetest2 -v draw/

+to execute the testsuite.
+Run

+    cd draw
     ./attention.py

-to test the attention windowing code.
-It will open three windows: A window displaying the original input image, a window displaying some extracted, downsampled content (testing the read-operation), and a window showing the upsampled content (matching the input size) after the write operation.
+to test the attention windowing code on some image.
+It will open three windows:
+A window displaying the original input image, a window displaying some extracted, downsampled content (testing the read-operation), and a window showing the upsampled content (matching the input size) after the write operation.

 Note
 ----